iMuhammadAbdullah/stressbusterz/README.md

 StressBusterz

-This is an application built using Python and Flask and uses Google Cloud.
+This is an application built using Python, Flask and uses Google Cloud.
 <br />

 To run the application follow the following steps.